 David, 19, Cornwall

 David is studying Conservation Biology and Ecology at the University of Exeter’s Penryn campus in Cornwall.
 He is a keen birder and naturalist, and enjoys volunteering for the Wildlife Trust and participating in BTO surveys.
 He is excited to be a BTO Youth Representative, and is looking forward to sharing his passion for the natural world with other young people.

-David is part of the Cornwall Youth Representative team, along with Alice and Amy.
+David is part of the Cornwall Youth Representative team, along with Alice and Kate.

 Florence is 24 years old and an unconditional bird lover.
 She is particularly interested in nature's way to enchant and heal, and its link to our own health and wellbeing.
 As a BTO Youth Representative, Florence hopes to encourage more young people to learn about the musical, colourful, and fascinating world of birds.

-Florence is part of the Cardiff Youth Representative team, along with Gethin.
+Florence is part of the Scotland Youth Representative team, along with Mark.

 Gethin, 22, Cardiff

 Gethin is a 22-year-old nature enthusiast from Cardiff, and a recent graduate of 'Conservation Biology and Ecology' at Exeter University.
 Always keen to share his passion for wildlife with others, at university he wrote regular articles for the student nature magazine 'Life', and also regularly engaged with school classes with the nature-focused society 'Generation Wild'.
 A keen birder since childhood, he is excited to inspire young people to get stuck into surveys, and to expand the BTO community in the region of south Wales.